Richmond.gov.uk

 Late notices

-The number of late notices that can be given in any one calendar year is limited to 10 for personal licence holders and 2 for non-personal licence holders.
+The number of late notices that can be given in any one calendar year is limited to 10 for personal licence holders and two for non-personal licence holders.
 These count towards the total number of temporary event notices

 Will tacit consent apply?